Apartments in Boston, MA

 Living close to the Charles River offers residents many outdoor activities.
 With walking and bicycling trails and the waterways to canoe and boat, the Charles River is one of the city’s unique amenities and great for those looking for pet-friendly avenues for their companions.
 In fact, the Charles Regatta takes place every year in October and attracts around 30,000 spectators to watch some of the world’s best rowers compete.

-Boston has many unique areas located within its central metropolis.
-The North End, for example, is known to some as “Boston’s Little Italy” and is a prime location for urbanites wanting to be the midst of Italian culture.
+There are many unique areas located within the central metropolis.
+The North End, for example, is known to some as “Little Italy” and is a prime location for urbanites wanting to be the midst of Italian culture.
 During the summers, there are Italian Festivals every weekend such as Saint Anthony’s Feast which has taken place the last Sunday of August since 1919.
-North End is one of Boston’s oldest neighborhoods, dating back to the 1630s and has several historical sites such as Paul Revere’s House and the Moses Pierce-Hitchborn House.
-Compared to other areas within central Boston, The North End is less expensive, so finding cheap apartments in this area is more doable.
+North End is one of the city’s oldest neighborhoods, dating back to the 1630s and has several historical sites such as Paul Revere’s House and the Moses Pierce-Hitchborn House.
+Compared to other areas nearby, The North End is less expensive, so finding Boston’s cheap apartments in this area is more doable.

-Average Apartment Rental Prices in Boston, Massachusetts
+Average Apartment Rental Prices Nearby

-Average rent on Craigslist Boston, Massachusetts: $2,410
+Average rent on Backpage and Craigslist Boston, Massachusetts: $2,690